palmdrop/mycelium/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Run the `Main` java file to run the project.
 The main class contains a `FlowSettings` field.
 The `FlowSettings` class contains all the classes and values required for the application to run.
-I recommend either creating your own class which inherits from this class, or edit the contents of `TestFlowSettings` where I've done most of my experimenting.
+I recommend either creating your own class that extends this class, or edit the contents of `TestFlowSettings` where I've done most of my experimenting.
 You'll find a lot of possible values of different fields commented out.
 Try uncommenting some of them and see what happens.

-When running the application, it generates slowly.
-Most of the full images takes a few mintues to render.
+When running the application, generation is slow.
+Most of the examples took a few minutes to render.
 The current state of the render will be displayed every second (roughly).
 While rendering, at any time you might press various keys to reset, pause/unpause, toggle debug mode, etc.

-Here's the existing keybinds:
+Here are the existing key bindings:

 * `r`     - Reset.
 Will start generating a new image using the same settings.
 * `space` - Toggle pause.
 * `d`     - Toggle debug view.
 This will simply display the underlying circles on the screen.
-* `m`     - Will display a lower quality version of the render in order to speed up generation.
+* `m`     - Will display a lower quality version of the render to speed up generation.
-* `h`     - Will hide the render from the user in order to speed up generation.
+* `h`     - Will hide the render from the user to speed up generation.
 * `s`     - Will save the image.
 The image will be saved under `pictures` if nothing else is specified.

 <!-- CONTRIBUTING -->